sangjinhan/homepage/_posts/2013-02-12-CPU-GPU-comparison.md

 CPU and GPU implementations, in order for their GPU implementations to look shinier than actually are.
 If my published paper was not clear enough to avoid those kinds of misunderstanding, it is primarily my fault.
-But let me depend our paper a little bit, by explaining some contexts on how to make a _fair comparison_ in general and how it applied to our work.
+But let me defend our paper a little bit, by explaining some contexts on how to make a _fair comparison_ in general and how it applied to our work.